TOPICS

 Aug 19, 2015

-Prof. Yutaka Amao received Outstanding achievement and contribution to ISAMR2015 Invited Presentation
+Prof. Yutaka Amao Receives Outstanding Achievement and Contribution to ISAMR2015 Invited Presentation Award

 "Artificial Photosynthesis: Photoelectrochemical Biofuel Cell with the Carbon Dioxide Conversion Function -Combination System of Thylakoid Membrane from Microalgae Spirulina Platensis and Biocatalyst Immobilized Electrodes"